Header image

 iron(s) + oxygen(g) iron oxide(s) + energy

 Lithium is so much more reactive than iron, it releases a lot more energy than iron does when it reacts with oxygen.
-This means that in order to reverse the above reactions if we needed to extract the metals then we have to put back more energy to extract lithium than iron, the same amount of energy that was released when the metal reacted will have to be put back in order to extract the metal from its ore.
+This means that in order to reverse the above reactions and extract the metals from their compounds then we have to put back more energy to extract lithium than iron, the same amount of energy that was released when the metal reacted will have to be put back in order to extract the metal from its ore.

 lithium oxide(s) + ENERGY lithium (s)